Hopu Investment Management: Notable deals

-In February 2014, Hopu led a consortium to arrange a private placement of $2.1 billion in new shares issued by GLP’s China operation.
+In February 2014, Hopu led a consortium to arrange a private placement of $2.1 billion in new shares issued by GLP's China operation.
 In July 2017, Hopu led a consortium of investors including Hillhouse Investment, Vanke and Bank of China bought won a bid to take GLP private by buyout.
 The deal worth $11.6 billion was the largest private equity buyout in Asia at the time.

+In 2018, Hopu became one of the key stakeholders of Arm China through a carve‑out transaction that separated the business from Arm Holdings and resulted in a consortium acquiring a 51% stake in its China operation.